Smart heating – what exactly is it and is it worth investing in?

 'By controlling each device in each room to suit the moment,' he adds, 'you can make your home smarter, more comfortable and save energy, too.'

+Smart heating systems are great for renters to invest in, too, as you can take the individual devices with you when you eventually move.
 You can just have one smart thermostat on its own.
 Or you can link up a number of them together along with a whole clutch of radiator valves.
-As everything is connected to your home’s WiFi, many systems can even be voice controlled.
-So you can turn your heating up or down without budging from the sofa and just ordering Alexa, Google Assistant or Siri to do the job for you.
+As everything is connected to your home’s WiFi, many systems can even be voice-controlled, so you can turn your heating up or down without budging from the sofa - just order Alexa, Google Assistant or Siri to do the job for you.

 As well as adjusting the temperature in a room, you can program it to turn your heating on when you’re close to home.
 It does this by tracking your phone’s location.
 You can switch it on holiday mode when you’re away to save energy.
-And you can protect your pipes or have alerts set up if you’ve left the heating on and no-one’s home.
+And you can protect your pipes or have alerts set up if you’ve left the heating on and no one’s home.

 Completely independent of energy suppliers, a smart heating system won’t be affected if you choose to switch a tariff or supplier for a better deal.